 First of all, as it is evident from constraint~(\ref{cgnliii}), if any one of the $K_9$ or $K_{10}$ or $K_{11}$ Lagrangian terms is missing at the beginning (i.e., any one of the $b_9$ or $b_{10}$ or $b_{11}$ coefficients is zero), then the trace analogy will hold only if all of these terms vanish, and this case will return us to the case of part~(a).
 This is confirmed once we set $b_9=0$ in constraint~(\ref{cgnliii}), whereby it reduces to constraint~(\ref{cnliii}).
 Actually, we have checked this point straightforward by omitting one of the $K_9$ to $K_{11}$ terms just from the beginning.
 For example, by considering only the $K_1$ to $K_{10}$ terms, and carrying out the similar steps to what we have performed for the $K_1$ to $K_{11}$ terms, we find that the trace analogy imposes the constraint { \arraycolsep{10pt} } which satisfies constraint~(\ref{cgnliii}).
 Indeed, it is constraint~(\ref{cnliii}) when its $b_3$ coefficient vanishes, i.e. it is the corresponding case of~(\ref{cnliiis}) when the $b_3$ coefficient is zero instead of the $b_8$ one.

-Also, one can easily get the same result by considering the outcomes of Ref.~\cite{Oliva2010} in where they have also derived almost the dimensional dependent constraint version for the trace relation (through a proportionality parameter $u$) via classifying the six derivative Lagrangians of gravity whose the traced field equations have a reduced order (see the Appendix~B).
+Also, one can easily get the same result by considering the outcomes of Ref.~\cite{Oliva2010} in where they have also derived almost the dimensional dependent constraint version for the trace relation (through a proportionality parameter, say $u$) via classifying the six derivative Lagrangians of gravity whose the traced field equations have a reduced order (see the Appendix~B).
 They have employed the $K_1$ to $K_8$ terms plus $K_{15}$, $K_{16}$, $K_{17}$ (that by identities (\ref{a8}), (\ref{a9}) and (\ref{a10}) are equivalent to $K_{9}$, $K_{10}$ and $K_{11}$, respectively) and $K_{13}$ terms, even though they have also mentioned that these terms are~not all linearly independent because of relations (\ref{a21}) and (\ref{a12}).
-Now, if one sets the coefficients of the $K_{11}$ and $K_{13}$ terms simultaneously zero in their result (their relation~(B15)), then the coefficients of the $K_9$ and $K_{10}$ terms will vanish as well and the remaining relations (after substituting for their proportional parameter in terms of the other coefficients, namely $u=6(D-1)b_1+2b_2$) will reduce to constraint~(\ref{cnliiia})\rlap.\footnote{Note that, if one sets only the coefficient of the $K_{13}$ term zero and $D=6$ in their result, and substitutes for their proportional parameter in terms of the other coefficients, one will get constraint~(\ref{cgnliii}).}
+Now, if one sets the coefficients of the $K_{11}$ and $K_{13}$ terms simultaneously zero in their result (their relation~(B15)), then the coefficients of the $K_9$ and $K_{10}$ terms will vanish as well and the remaining relations (after substituting for their proportionality parameter in terms of the other coefficients, namely $u=6(D-1)b_1+2b_2$\ ) will reduce to constraint~(\ref{cnliiia})\rlap.\footnote{Note that, if one sets only the coefficient of the $K_{13}$ term zero and $D=6$ in their result, and also substitutes for their proportional parameter in terms of the other coefficients, one will get constraint~(\ref{cgnliii}).}

 Yet, one may argue that identity~(\ref{a21}) can equally be used for one of the other terms $K_4$ to $K_8$ as well.
-In this case, and without lost of generality, if one substitutes for, e.g., the $K_8$ Lagrangian term, then the calculations will give constraint~(\ref{cgnliii}) when its $b_8$ coefficient is zero.
-Now, if one also set $b_9=0$ in this new constraint, it will reduce to constraint~(\ref{cnliiis}) which is an especial case of part~(a) in six dimensions.
-Thus, in order to have a more general situation, it is more adequate to consider all the $K_1$ to $K_{11}$ terms simultaneously\rlap.\footnote{The same third order terms (though in different combinations) have also been used in Ref.~\cite{kmm} (its relations $(2.12)$--$(2.17)$) as all six--dimensional dimensionless actions.}
+However, in such a case, if one substitutes for, e.g. and without lost of generality, the $K_8$ Lagrangian term, then the calculations will give constraint~(\ref{cgnliii}) when its $b_8$ coefficient is zero.
+Now, if one also sets $b_9=0$ in this new constraint, it will reduce to constraint~(\ref{cnliiis}) which is an especial case of part~(a) in six dimensions.
+Therefore, in order to have a more general situation, it is more adequate to consider all the $K_1$ to $K_{11}$ terms simultaneously\rlap.\footnote{The same third order terms (though in different combinations) have also been used in Ref.~\cite{kmm} (its relations $(2.12)$--$(2.17)$) as all six--dimensional dimensionless actions.}